Lightcaster-Studios/lightcaster-studios.github.io/beamerman/how-to-play.md

 Break crates to get powerups!
 You only have 5 lives!

 **Mayhem Mode:** When time runs out, the floor will fall beneath your feet.
-Dropping off the arena is an instant death.
+Dropping off the arena is an instant death!

 ## Powerups
 ## Permanent Powerups